 What are the Best Nutrition and Healthy Eating Habits?

 Healthy eating habits and nutrition complement each other.
 Nutrition is concerned with what your body requires, whereas healthy habits are concerned with how you eat.
-They both join hands to form a lifestyle for longevity, energy, and overall health.
+They both join hands to form a lifestyle for longevity, energy, and overall wellness.

 1. Balanced Diet: The Key to Physical Well-being